-- As we saw earlier, for a function x, the complete specification of its Laplace transform X requires not only an algebraic expression for X, but also the ROC associated with X. - Two very different functions can have the same algebraic expressions for X. - Now, we examine some of the constraints on the ROC (of the Laplace transform) for various classes of functions.
+- As we saw earlier, for a function x, the complete specification of its Laplace transform X requires not only an algebraic expression for X, but also the ROC associated with X. - Two very different functions can have the same algebraic expressions for X. - On the slides that follow, we will examine a number of key properties of the ROC of the Laplace transform.